-We have reviewed the principles and the contracts relating to the transactions and applications introduced by Deutsche Bank (Malaysia) Berhad's Islamic Banking division during the year ended 31 December 2021.
-We have also conducted our review to form an opinion as to whether Deutsche Bank (Malaysia) Berhad's Islamic Banking division has complied with the Shariah principles and with the Shariah rulings issued by the Shariah Advisory Council of Bank Negara Malaysia, as well as Shariah decisions made by us.
+We have reviewed the principles and the contracts relating to the transactions and applications introduced by the Bank's Islamic Banking Division ("Division") during the year ended 31 December 2022.
+We have also conducted our review to form an opinion as to whether the Division has complied with the Shariah principles and with the Shariah rulings issued by the Shariah Advisory Council of Bank Negara Malaysia, as well as Shariah decisions made by us.

-The management of Deutsche Bank (Malaysia) Berhad's Islamic Banking division ("Division") is responsible for ensuring that the Division conducts its business in accordance with the Shariah principles.
-It is our responsibility to form an independent opinion, based on our review of the operations of Deutsche Bank (Malaysia) Berhad's Islamic Banking division, and to report to you.
+The management of the Division is responsible for ensuring that the Division conducts its business in accordance with the Shariah principles.
+It is our responsibility to form an independent opinion, based on our review of the operations of the Division, and to report to you.

 We have assessed the Shariah review work carried out by Shariah Compliance Officer.
-Based on the risk-based Shariah Audit coverage cycle of 3 years of Deutsche Bank (Malaysia) Berhad's Islamic Banking division, no Shariah Audit was carried out during 2021.
+Based on the risk-based Shariah Audit coverage cycle of 3 years of the Division, no Shariah Audit was carried out during 2022.